Why Don't Miracles Happen to Everyone? A Jewish, Christian, and Islamic Perspective

 FAQs

-Does the Bible say miracles require faith?
+Does the Bible say miracles require faith to happen?

 0 Community answers